megnbenson/hugo_flowers/content/about/_index.md

 ####
 <!--Find me on instagram [here](https://www.instagram.com/megnbenson/)-->

-Megan Benson a computational artist and practitioner, exploring the virtual with the earthly through tactile and kinaesthetic means.
-Her latest piece, Blossom Branch, reflects on social structures while exploring the translation of natural to mechanical movement.
-She's interested material and its lifespan, the dichotomy of zero-waste ideals with the latest smartphone in hand and the magic of movement and reaction.
+Megan Benson a computational artist and practitioner, exploring the virtual with the earthly through tactile and kinetic means.
+Her latest piece, Tick Tick Bloom, reflects on the translation of natural to mechanical movement.
+Recently she's been collaborating with artists George Simms and Yasmin Morgan, delving into modular extractions through augmented reality.
+Their piece 'Modular Extractions' was featured in InGrid's RealBodies night held at Corsica Studios in May, 2022.

+Other exhibitions featuring Meg's work include New Scientist Live, 2019, where she and digital artist Johanna De Verdier worked with stem cell researcher Ella Hubber to deliver an interactive learning piece.
 <!--
 ![This is me][1]